 She will be interred privately on Friday, March 20, 2020; our family will have a mass and a memorial to celebrate her life at a future date once the pandemic ends.

-To plant a tree in memory of Geraldine Tripodi, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Geraldine Tripodi, please visit our floral store.